 Like cholesterol, triglycerides don’t dissolve in blood.
 They move around your vascular system, where they can damage artery walls and cause atherosclerosis, or the hardening of arteries.
 This is a risk factor for stroke, heart attack, and cardiovascular disease.

-For perspective, 10 large jellybeans contain 78.4 calories from added sugars, or about 20 grams of sugar (4 teaspoons), which is nearly your entire allowance if you’re a woman.
+For perspective, 10 large jellybeans contain 78.4 calories from added sugars, or about 20 grams of sugar (4 teaspoons),

 Learn to recognize sugar on food labels.
 Sugar won’t always be listed as such on food labels.
 Ingredients like corn syrup, honey, malt sugar, molasses, syrup, corn sweetener, and any words ending in “ose” (like glucose and fructose) are added sugars.